department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>Refill and Track Your VA Prescriptions</b></a>
-    <p>Sign in to order a VA prescription refill and track your shipment online.</p>
+    <p>Order your VA prescription refill and track your shipment online.</p>
     </div>

   <div class="link">
     <a href="#"><b>Use VA Secure Messaging with Your Health Care Team</b></a>
-    <p>Sign in to communicate with your VA health care team through secure messaging.</p>
+    <p>Email privately with your VA health care team through secure messaging.</p>
   </div>

   <div class="link">